 Alexandra Bastedo's column

-This month Alexandra Bastedo, actress and custodian of the ABC Animal Sanctuary near Pulborough, tells us why fundraising is so important to pay for the animals' treatment
+In her first column Alexandra Bastedo, actress and custodian of the ABC Animal Sanctuary near Pulborough, tells us of her abiding love for her work and why it is so important